MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 ```html
 <input type="hidden" name="_token" value="{{ csrf_token() }}">
 ```
 For the create view it's mainly just a form with inputs matching those of the fields of the table in the database.
 When there are validation errors an *old* function is called which displays the values before the user submitted the form.
-For edit forms the old function is the same but takes a second parameter, the value of the object being edited. it displays if there is no old value.
+For edit forms the old function is the same but takes a second parameter, the value of the object being edited.
+It displays if there is no old value.

 <br>